cloudflare/workerd/src/workerd/jsg/README.md

 the fact that each member entry is 4-bytes.)

-When a `kj::Array<kj::byte>` is passed back *out* to JavaScript, it is always mapped into a *new* `ArrayBuffer` instance over the same memory (no copy of the data is made but ownershop of the memory is transferred to the `std::shared_ptr<v8::BackingStore>` instance that underlies the `ArrayBuffer`).
+When a `kj::Array<kj::byte>` is passed back *out* to JavaScript, it is always mapped into a *new* `ArrayBuffer` instance over the same memory (no copy of the data is made but ownership of the memory is transferred to the `std::shared_ptr<v8::BackingStore>` instance that underlies the `ArrayBuffer`).